teamoppysports/teamoppysite/content/blog/tagger-release-notes.md

 ### New Sign Up and Subscription functionality

 New sign up and sign in functionality has been added.
 A 60 day trial is in place after sign up.
 Basic subscription plan is available to subscribe to.

-Limited functionality in free mode.
+Limited functionality in free mode (3 primary event buttons, 3 event accelerators).

 ### New Data Model